 Use Google Scholar from the AHSL website and your searches will automatically link to articles in the library's licensed journals.
 Use this tutorial to find out how to configure your browser at home to do the same thing.

-If your search results need more focus, try using a recommended database like PubMed, CINAHL or Embase.
+If your search results need more focus, try using a recommended health sciences database like PubMed, CINAHL or Embase.